C-2022SH/unity-functions/README.md

-# basic-functions
+# unity-functions
-- basic algorithms and functions
+- algorithms and functions I used in Unity
-- made to use wherever needed; mainly in Unity